Allt Dearg Educational Trust

 The Trust provides bursaries and other support to young people originating from Argyll and Bute, who are in or entering full-time further education and are living away from their family home to study.
 These monies are directed to young people who, for financial reasons, might otherwise be unable or unwilling to contemplate Tertiary Education, with the long term aim that such skills, experience and qualification as they acquire through education, might better equip and encourage them to become wealth creators and to make a positive contribution to the economic and social success of Mid-Argyll and Cowal.

-At present, Allt Dearg contributes £30,000 per annum to the Allt Dearg Educational Trust.
-Sròndoire wind farm started operations in 2015 and now contributes an additional £20,000 to the Trust, bringing the total contribution to around £50,000 per annum.
+At present, Allt Dearg contributes over £30,000 per annum to the Allt Dearg Educational Trust.
+Sròndoire wind farm started operations in 2015 and now contributes an additional £20,000 plus to the Trust, bringing the total contribution to over £50,000 per annum.
 We expect this total to be topped up slightly as the Trust is a registered charity, which means that the share of donations from some of the partners alt Allt Dearg is eligible for "Gift Aid" tax relief.

 The Trust is governed by four Trustees, and is run independently of the Allt Dearg Wind Farm and Sròndoire Wind Farms.